ariaji25/SHOW-CASE-KOTLIN-EVERYWHERE-LOMBOK/README.md

 # SHOW-CASE-KOTLIN-EVERYWHERE-LOMBOK
-This is show case is about how to work with Kotlin HTML DSL to build Frontend Web This project is Using KTOR framework for server and client side on Kotlin
+This show case is about how to work with Kotlin HTML DSL to build Frontend Web This project is Using KTOR framework for server and client side on Kotlin